DoD-Platform-One/Anchore/chart/README.md

 ```

-For a prod environment it is important to externalize the dependency on postgres.
+For a prod environment it may be desired to externalize the dependency on postgres.
 See below for values to include for externalizing this.
 Since some of these values are sensitive they should be added to your encrypted `secrets.enc.yaml` file.
 (Do not duplicate anything above "postgresql:" that is included simply for guidance on where to place these values.)

 ```yaml
 stringData: